iTzhsnu/WynnSearcher/README.md

 # WynnSearcher
 Can easily search Wynncraft Equipments and Ingredients
+Searcher is support fruma update.
+Builder, Crafter, Custom is in progress.

 ## Requirement
 Java 16 or above